Our installation team have detailed knowledge of the manufacture process and provide a safe, professional and timely service.

 We prioritise risk management and our safety record is exemplary.
 We have complete cover under Product and Liabilities Insurances.

-All our quotes include full installation and aftercare.
+All our quotes include full outdoor or indoor playground installation and aftercare.
 We work closely with the client to enable smooth shipping/delivery and installation.

 As well as our design and manufacturing experience, we have a considerable amount of operational experience.
 We know exactly what it takes to operate a successful indoor play centre and we’re happy to assist our clients with any operational issues.